The evolution of football shoes

 Thanks to laser technology, football shoes are now able to be customized to best fit an individual’s foot.
 This is a popular trend with professional footballers.
 Personalization is also a popular option nowadays.
 For example, professionals now choose to have their name and sometimes their jersey number on their customized boots.
 The studs were also updated to more of a blade for better grip on the pitch.
 Rubber and plastic studs are, however, still available.
 Further technological developments that are believed to continue as the sport grows in popularity are the use of microchips and tracking tools.
 These are small computerized devices that will be placed in the shoe and allow a player to track their movements and their performance either on a computer or on their smartphone.

 Different Types of Shoes

 Up until now, all of the football boots that have been discussed have been for outdoor use.
 In addition, there are indoor football boots that are slightly different than the outdoor variety.
 The indoor football shoes are built to be used on flat, hard surfaces instead of a grass pitch.
 These boots have rubber soles with no studding so they have a better grip on hard floors.

 It should also be noted that screw-in studs have fallen out of favor due to the frequency of stud-related injuries caused by the metal cleats.
 Football clubs, like Manchester United, have also issued bans on bladed boots after players were injured.

 Adidas was the most popular brand for a while, but nowadays there are a number of popular brands.
 Companies like Nike and Umbro compete right alongside Adidas with big name players endorsing the different brands.
 Thanks to these endorsements, Nike and Adidas seem to be the most popular brands of football boots with big stars like Cristiano Ronaldo promoting them on and off the pitch.

-Over the years, football shoes have taken on different sizes, shapes, and colors, but the main goal of developers has always been providing players with the best possible performance.
+Over the years, football shoes have taken on different sizes, shapes, and colors, but the main goal of developers have always been providing players with the best possible performance.
 As technology advances, you can be sure that football boots will continue to evolve, too.